SLKS99/SpecTopus/README.md

 - **Curve fitting**: Integrates with lmfit for robust peak fitting using Gaussian and Voigt models
 - **Quality metrics**: Automatic R² score tracking and fit validation
 - **Batch processing**: Handles multiple wells and reads efficiently
+- **Time Evolution Tracking**: Monitor changes in peak characteristics over time

+## Impact

+By automating the peak fitting process, SpecTopus allows researchers to:
+- Focus on experimental design and interpretation
+- Process large datasets quickly and accurately
+- Identify trends and patterns more efficiently
+- Accelerate the pace of perovskite research
+- Integrate with automated synthesis workflows

+This tool is an essential component in the modern self-driving laboratory, enabling truly high-throughput experimentation and analysis in perovskite research.

+---

+# Technical Documentation

 ## Setup